chris-short/chrisshort.net/content/post/life-after-devopsish/index.md

 +++

+## Update (2023-06-23)

+I've created a page on the DevOps'ish site so that you'll always have the latest access to what I'm sharing out to social media. [**The DevOps'ish Firehose**](https://devopsish.com/firehose/) is available for your regular consumption (Bonus: there's an RSS feed)

 {{< carbon >}}

 In [the last issue of DevOps'ish](https://devopsish.com/292/), I stated, "I'm under explicit doctor's orders to cut stressors out and do things that bring me more joy...
 I need to stop doing so much."
 For this post, "we" could be a combo of myself, my medical team, and my family.
 We've been monitoring many health metrics through many sensors.
 (Yes, I should put it all in Grafana, but time).